Sup2point0/Assort/affine/readme.md

 How well it harmonyzes with xenitive affinitys.
 Certain affinitys may tend to clash with other affinitys, while some can harmonyze with any.
 Almost always, protive affinitys are less harmonical than deutive affinitys, as affinitics usually only have single or double protics.

 ### Synchrony
-How easy switching between it and xenitive affinitys is; also known as *fluency*.
+How easy switching between it and xenotive affinitys is; also known as *fluency*.
 Not all affinitys can readily switch to another, and very few can freely mix, being constantly used interchangeably.

 ### Versatility
 General versatility in all aspects.
 Versatility is rare among affinitys, as almost all are specialyzed with distinct strengths and weaknesses.